-US School Violence Fast Facts
+US School Violence Fast Facts | CNN

 October 21, 2013 - Sparks Middle School - Sparks, Nevada.
 12-year-old student Jose Reyes takes his parent’s handgun to school and shoots three, injuring two 12-year-old male students and killing Mike Landsberry, a teacher and Marine veteran.
 He then kills himself.

 December 14, 2012 - Sandy Hook Elementary School - Newtown, Connecticut.
-Adam Lanza, 20, guns down 20 children, ages six and seven, and six adults, school staff and faculty, before turning the gun on himself.
-Investigating police later find Nancy Lanza, Adam's mother, dead from a gunshot wound.
-The final count is 28 dead, including the shooter.
+Adam Lanza, 20, guns down 20 children, ages 6 and 7, and six adults, school staff and faculty, before turning the gun on himself.
+Investigating police later find Nancy Lanza, Adam’s mother, dead from a gunshot wound.
+The final count is 27 dead.

 February 27, 2012 - Chardon High School - Chardon, Ohio.
 Student Daniel Parmertor, 16, is killed and four others wounded when student T.J.
 Lane, 17, opens fire in the school.
 On February 28, Demetrius Hewlin, 16, dies from his wounds and Russell King Jr., 17, is declared brain dead.
 In March 2013, Lane is sentenced to life in prison.
 On September 11, 2014, Lane escapes from prison.
 He is captured early the next morning.

 January 5, 2011 - Millard South High School, Omaha, Nebraska.
 17-year-old Robert Butler Jr. opens fire on Principal Curtis Case and Vice Principal Vicki Kasper.
 Butler then kills himself about a mile from the school.
-Vice principal Kasper later dies at the hospital.
+Vice Principal Kasper later dies at the hospital.

 February 5, 2010 - Discovery Middle School, Madison, Alabama.
 14-year-old Todd Brown dies after being shot in the head in a school hallway.
 Fellow ninth-grader Hammad Memon later pleads guilty and is sentenced to 30 years in prison.